 The student is presumed to have accomplished the specific collection of objectives by satisfactorily completing the courses that constitute his or her major.
-In addition to the Core Curriculum, all biology majors are required to successfully complete:
+In addition to the Ethos Curriculum, all biology majors are required to successfully complete:

-• Principles of Biology I and II (BIOL 1107 and 1108); Principles of Biology I and II Laboratory (BIOL 1107 L and BIOL 1108 L); each with a C- or better .
-These courses are included in Core Curriculum requirement
+- Principles of Biology I and II (BIOL 1107 and 1108); Principles of Biology I and II Laboratory (BIOL 1107 L and BIOL 1108 L); each with a C- or better.
+A C- or better in these courses is a pre-requisite for all upper level biology courses.
+These courses are included in Ethos Curriculum requirements. - General Chemistry I and II (CHEM 1101 and 1102)

-- General Chemistry I and II (CHEM 1101 and 1102) - one course in mathematics in addition to the Core math requirement, chosen from - o MATH 1114 (Statistics) - MATH 2105 (Precalculus), or - o MATH 2221 (Calculus I) - one course in the cellular-level biology category - one course in the organismal-level biology category, and - the Senior Seminar (BIOL 4470).
+- a total of 2 MATH courses for Ethos Curriculum; choose from Ethos PG1 MATH 1101, MATH 1221, or MATH 2221 and choose from MATH 1114, MATH 1221, or MATH 2221 for the biology major requirements - one course in the cellular-level biology category - one course in the organismal-level biology category, and - the Senior Seminar (BIOL 4470).